Burning of the Midnight Lamp: Legacy

 "Burning of the Midnight Lamp" has been recorded by several artists.
 The first commercially released cover of the song was recorded by psychedelic soul group Rotary Connection for their fourth album Songs, a cover album released in 1969 while Hendrix was still alive.
-Over 20 years later alternative metal band Living Colour released a cover of the song on their 1991 EP Biscuits, and subsequents renditions were released by the Hamsters in 1996, Roy Mette in 2001, Alexandre Da Costa in 2002 and Eric Clapton in 2004.
+Over 20 years later alternative metal band Living Colour released a cover of the song on their 1991 EP Biscuits, and subsequent renditions were released by the Hamsters in 1996, Roy Mette in 2001, Alexandre Da Costa in 2002 and Eric Clapton in 2004.